Transition metal carbene complex: Fischer carbenes

+Fischer carbene complexes are related to the singlet form of carbenes, where both electrons occupy the same sp2 orbital at the carbon.
+This lone pair donates to a metal-based empty d orbital, forming a σ bond. π-backbonding from a filled metal d orbital to the empty p orbital of the carbon atom is possible.
+However this interaction is generally weak since the alpha donor atoms also donate to this orbital.
+As such, Fischer carbenes are characterized as having partial double bond character.
+The major resonance structures of Fischer carbenes put the negative charge on the metal centre, and the positive on the carbon atom, making it electrophilic.

-Fischer carbenes can be likened to ketones, with the carbene carbon atom being electrophilic, much like the carbonyl carbon atom of a ketone.
+Fischer carbenes can be likened to ketones, with the carbene carbon atom being electrophilic, like the carbonyl carbon atom of a ketone.
+This can be seen from the resonance structures, where there is a significant contribution from the structure bearing a positive carbon centre.
 Like ketones, Fischer carbene species can undergo aldol-like reactions.
 The hydrogen atoms attached to the carbon atom α to the carbene carbon atom are acidic, and can be deprotonated by a base such as n-butyllithium, to give a nucleophile, which can undergo further reaction.

-This carbene is the starting material for other reactions such as the Wulff-Dötz reaction.

 Schrock carbenes

-Schrock carbenes do not have π-accepting ligands.
-These complexes are nucleophilic at the carbene carbon atom.
-Schrock carbenes are typically found with:
+Schrock carbenes do not have π-accepting ligands on the metal centre.
+They are often called alkylidene complexes.
+Typically this subset of carbene complexes are found with: